Fields, farms and woodland paths

 - Turn right here and walk single file and against the traffic for less than a tenth of a mile.

-- Soon after you past Westfield Lodge, look out for a footpath sign on the right pointing through the hedgerow and leading into a field.
+- Soon after you past Westfield Lodge, look out for a footpath sign on the right (Hatfield footpath 82) pointing through the hedgerow and leading into a field.

 - Cross the fields walking diagonally left as the path goes through the crops heading to the left of the pylon and under the power lines.
 The path then continues diagonally left through another field of crops heading towards the woods and a wooden post with yellow arrow.

-- Keeping the woods on your right, continue straight along a bridleway.
+- Keeping the woods on your right, continue straight along the footpath.
 At the end of the woodland, another wooden post with yellow arrow points the way ahead.
-Continue along the bridleway as it weaves its way between two trees and on to Woodside Lane.
+Continue along the footpath.

-- The path bends slightly to the left and then the right.
-You continue following it north.
+- Here the footpath bends slightly to the left and then the right (Hatfield footpath 81).
+Continue following the footpath north.

-- This track eventually comes to a bridleway T junction, here you turn right and follow the tree-lined path as it heads east.
+- This track eventually comes to a T-junction, here you turn right and follow the tree-lined path (Hatfield BOAT 80) as it heads east.

-- This bridleway finally reaches West End Lane.
+- This BOAT (byway open to all traffic) finally reaches West End Lane.
 Here you turn left and follow the lane as it heads east and then north.

-- Soon after the bend, look out for a signpost on the right for byway 14 to Essendon.
-Take this path and head east.
+- Soon after the bend, look out for a signpost on the right for Hatfield BOAT 14 to Essendon.
+Take this byway and head east.

-- After about half a mile the path bends to the left and there is a metal kissing gate on the right alongside a sign post.
-Take this path and head east with the hedgerow on your left and the field on your right.
+- After about half a mile the path bends to the left and there is a metal gate on the right alongside a sign post.
+Take this path (Essendon footpath 16) and head east with the hedgerow on your left and the field on your right.

 - This path dips down to a small wooden footbridge as it enters the woodland.
 Cross the bridge and continue.

 - The path eventually reaches a footpath junction with a path to the left, one going straight on, and a path to the right.
-You turn right here.
+You turn right here along Essendon footpath 15.

 - Continue uphill until you reach the woodland soon after an open space with fields on either side.
 Continue through the woods until you see some farm buildings on your left.
 Here you turn left.